snajudev/uft/README.md

 All transfers are synchronous, meaning if one end is sending then the other must be receiving.

 #
+#### Warning
+The internal protocol has no concept of authentication and assumes all received data is valid.
+This shouldn't be used on public networks or those with the possibility of a malicious sender.

+#
 #### What does UFT depend on?
 * [UDT](https://udt.sourceforge.io/)
 * [ZLIB](https://zlib.net/)